danielcruz1/danielcruz1/README.md

 <h1 align="center"> Hi!
 I'm Daniel Cruz</h1>
-<h3 align="center">'A lion does not concern himself with the opinion of sheep.'</h3>
+<h3 align="center">'It does not matter how slowly you go so long as you do not stop. - Confucius'</h3>

 <p align="center">
 <a href="https://twitter.com/danielpgcruz" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg" alt="danielpgcruz" height="20" width="20" /></a>